lumol-org/lumol/doc/src/input/simulations.md

   as a string with the `template` key in the TOML input file.

   Here are some examples of custom output templates:
-    - A constant string is reproduces as it is: `some data`;
+    - A constant string is reproduced as it is: `some data`;
     - Anything in braces is replaced by the corresponding values: `{pressure} {volume}`;
     - Mathematical operators are allowed in braces: `{pressure / volume}`.
 You can use `+`, `-`, `/`, `*`, `^` for exponentiation and parentheses;